 Sales and service team expands to 12 employees in response to the company’s healthy growth.

 Transforming the industry.

-Shapiro Metals continues to innovate, drive transparency, and create opportunities for its partners and employees in the recycling industry.
+Shapiro continues to innovate, drive transparency, and create opportunities for its partners and employees in the recycling industry.

 Get to know the friendly faces